| As the second witness was leaving,

 confidence."

 heart began to pound.
-What if the guests refuse to stay?
-What
+What if they refuse to stay? she

 But then Aragorn rose to his feet.
 "I, for one, will be